 Students must apply via one of the following online application forms:-

 All modules are team taught, drawing on the wide range of research specialisms of our staff.
-Co-taught with MA Film and Cultural Studies, this MA enables you to contextualise your own work within the wider field of film, media and cultural studies, as well as pursue your own specific interest in a particular area of the media.
-This approach is excellent preparation if you are thinking of continuing on to PhD level.
-You will also be able to specialise and pursue your own specific interests film via choice of assignment questions on the taught modules and via negotiation of topics in the Special Topic and Dissertation modules.
+Co-taught with MA Film and Cultural Studies, this MA enables you to contextualize your own work within the wider field of film, media and cultural studies.
+You will pursue your own specific interests in media and culture via the choice of assignment questions on the taught modules and through negotiation of topics in the Special Topic and Dissertation modules.

-Compared to an undergraduate course, you will find that this Masters requires a higher level of independent working.
-We use a wide variety of teaching and learning methods which include lectures, seminars, workshops and group work.
-Via CRMCS’s research seminar programme, these are supported by a range of guest speakers from diverse academic and industry backgrounds.
+We use a wide variety of teaching and learning methods which may include lectures, seminars, field trips, critiques. workshops and supervision.
+Via the CRMCS research events programme these are supported by a range of guest speakers form diverse academic and industry backgrounds.

 You will complete a supervised dissertation on a topic of your choice.
 As the culmination of the course, it will build on all the skills and knowledge that you have gained up to this point.